Buying guide๐บ Live TV & Sports

 |---|---|---|---|

-Layer on a low-cost streaming service โ Peacock (which carries some NFL and Premier League), Paramount+, or a basic Netflix plan โ and you may be under $20/month total while still catching the shows most people actually watch.
+Layer on a low-cost streaming app โ Peacock (about $10.99/month with ads, as of June 2026, and it carries some NFL and Premier League), Paramount+, or a basic Netflix plan โ and you may be under $20/month total while still catching the shows most people actually watch.

 This combo does have real gaps: no ESPN, no HGTV, no cable news, no regional sports.
 But if those aren't dealbreakers for you, it's worth trying before committing to a full live TV bundle.

 If sports coverage is non-negotiable and you want the cleanest interface in the category, YouTube TV is worth the premium.
-It carries all four major broadcast networks, ESPN, TNT, FS1, and a solid cable lineup, and its unlimited DVR is genuinely unlimited with no storage cap.
+Its Base plan runs about $82.99/month (as of June 2026) and carries all four major broadcast networks, ESPN, TNT, FS1, and a solid cable lineup, with an unlimited cloud DVR (recordings kept up to nine months).
+YouTube TV has also rolled out cheaper genre-based plans starting around $54.99/month if you only want, say, the entertainment or news tier rather than the full lineup.

 Pros